Services in Inari Hiking Area

 - There is restaurant Sarrit (siida.fi) in Siida.

 - Shops, cáfes and restaurants can be found in the village of Inari.

 - There is a cáfe in Myössäjärvi.

 - In the hiking area there are about 30 maintained campfire sites.
-They are with often a lean-to shelter or a Lapp pole tent, and a dry toilet.
+They are with often a lean-to shelter or a Campfire hut, and a dry toilet.
 The campfire sites are usually located along trails and at recreational fishing places.

 - There are campfire sites with a shelter in Pielpavuono, Suovasaari, Petäjäsaari, Kahkusaari, Kärppäsaari, Tyllylahti and Lusmanuora.
 Campfire sites without shelters are located at the ice cave of Iso-Maura and in front of Veskoniemi on Palosaari Island.